 Here are some links to other blog posts on dealing with angry customers:

-Really, if you just think about what you would want if you were in their position, you’ll go a long way toward making the right decisions about how to handle the situation.
+Really, if you just think about what you would want if you were in their position, you’ll go a long way toward making the right decisions about how to handle an angry customer.

 For most of us, dealing with angry or abusive customers is never fun.
 Fortunately, it doesn’t usually happen very often.
 Just remember, it’s not personal (and least not most of the time!), be a great listener, validate and use empathy, tell them you’re there to help.